zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 - 	**Default Shipping Method**: You can choose one of three shipping methods supported to set as default payment method for POS

 If you want to set Flat Rate - Fixed to be the default shipping method for instance, you first have to choose it in Specific Shipping field.
-Then, select option Flat Rate - Fixed in Default Shipping Method field.<br/>
+Then, select option Flat Rate - Fixed in Default Shipping Method field.

 - 	**Enable "Mark as shipped" by default**: choose Yes if you want to mark items as shipped.

 After finishing, click on Save Config button to save your work.